FOSSEE/st-scripts/statistics/script.rst

 {{{ Show the slide containing the outline slide }}}

 In this tutorial, we shall learn
- * Doing simple statistical operations in Python
+ * Doing statistical operations in Python
- * Applying these to real world problems
+   * Summing set of numbers
+   * Finding there mean
+   * Finding there Median
+   * Finding there Standard Deviation

 .. #[punch: since loadtxt is anyway a pre-req, I would recommend you